sudorandom/kmcd.dev/content/posts/2024/grpc-the-good-parts/index.md

 ```

 ### Twirp
 [Twirp](https://twitchtv.github.io/twirp/) is very similar to ConnectRPC.
 It was developed by Twitch, and is another framework that can help bridge the gap between gRPC and REST.
 [Twirp's approach](https://twitchtv.github.io/twirp/docs/spec_v7.html) is to use protobufs to generate an alternative protocol that also aligns more with HTTP conventions.
 It doesn't also support gRPC and gRPC-Web.
-Implementing those alongside twirp is left as an exercise for the user.
+Implementing those alongside twirp is left as an exercise for the user if you want to interoperate with other gRPC tooling.

 ## Tooling
 I have mentioned that gRPC tooling isn't that great.
 I still agree with that if we're talking about the "out of the box" tooling from the gRPC project.
 However, the community is much bigger than the gRPC Authors and someone finally made the protobuf code generation a lot better.